 Many people debate whether to visit Seattle or Portland – and, we admit, it’s a tough call!
 We think both cities are fabulous!
 Because of their proximity and ease of getting between the two cities, instead of picking one over the other, we suggest visiting both by creating a Seattle and Portland Itinerary.
 To make the most of a Seattle-Portland Itinerary, we think you should plan at least five days to see the two cities (but a week would be better!).

-To plan a Seattle and Portland vacation, you can use the tips from our Seattle Itinerary!
+Top Tip: To plan a Seattle and Portland vacation, you can use the tips from our Seattle Itinerary!

-More Tips for Your Portland Itinerary
+More Tips For Your Portland Itinerary

 Now that you know what to do in Portland in a weekend, we have a few more tips for your trip!